namesys-eth/ccip2-eth-resources/docs/INTRO.md

 ❗ How often would you change your records if you could do it for free forever?

-We are sure that you heard these musings in countless larping sessions/spaces, and lo and behold, we are esctatic to announce that we have **THE** cure for all your ailments.
-Everyone knows that gas has been THE biggest pain in the ass for ENS degens and regens alike.
+We are sure that you heard these musings in countless larping sessions/spaces, and lo and behold, we are esctatic to announce that we have **the** cure for all your ailments.
+Everyone knows that gas has been **the**  biggest pain in the ass for ENS degens and regens alike.
 Previously, IPNS made it free to update our contenthashes at least, and in more recent times, CCIP-Read has promised us free stuff such as off-chain subdomains (e.g. NameStone.xyz) etc. While that is cool, Devs at NameSys continued asking themselves the following question:

 #### 💡&nbsp; If we can use IPNS for free contenthash updates and CCIP-Read for free subdomains, why can't we combine the two and use IPNS & CCIP-Read for **Off-Chain Records**?